giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/taker-order/README.md

 // Since the contracts that are called during the order may be partly reentrant, more logs could be emitted by Mangrove.
 // we list here only the main expected logs.

-// For each succesful offer taken during the market order: event OfferSuccess(
+// For each successful offer taken during the market order: event OfferSuccess(
     address indexed outbound_tkn,
     address indexed inbound_tkn,